-She currently manages 20 SIL models of accommodation support and an In Home Support model.
+She currently manages 20 SIL models of accommodation support.

 The challenges of the NDIS have provided a steep learning curve for all of us but our focus is on working through the challenges, facing them head on and getting the best outcomes we can for the people we support.

 It is an exciting time for the sector and I am happy to be part of the ConnectAbility family.

 Brendan has over 14 years of senior leadership experience in the disability, not for profit and community sectors.
 Holding senior positions in state and national organisations, as well as tertiary institutions, Brendan has proven experience in successfully leading teams through change, developing a high performing culture and ensuring financial sustainability and growth.
 Brendan has extensive knowledge of the NDIS and implementing service delivery options under this scheme to enhance customer satisfaction.